sergeych/farcall/README.md

 ## News

+* [RemoteError](http://www.rubydoc.info/gems/farcall/Farcall/RemoteError) now can carry any extended information from the remote party

-* websocket client and server out of the box. ./javascript folder there is compatible client implementation that works in most browsers with WebSocket support.
+* Check the [EmFarcall module](http://www.rubydoc.info/gems/farcall/EmFarcall) which strangely missed in the docs tree!
+Websocket client and EventMmachine-based server for both websockets and normal sockets just out of the box.
+See ./javascript folder there is compatible client implementation that works in most browsers with WebSocket support.
 Just add it to you web project and enjoy.

 * buffering of incoming data in transport to not loose incoming packets beofre Endpoint is connected